Letter: To Bob Miller on his retirement

 Then I retired.
 I figured I should take on some projects to fill that 10-and-a-half hours every day.
 Within a week I had so many projects that I had less free time than I did before I retired.
 Full disclosure: One of my projects is “afternoon nap” and the other is “eat more chocolate.”

 One of the other big drawbacks to retirement is that not every couple is ready, willing, or able to spend 24/7 with each other, especially if one of you is binge-watching Internet porn all day.
-To avoid that “full nest syndrome,” I suggest you take up an activity that gets you out of the house for a couple hours: Tennis, cycling, biting rocks in half, etc. If you’ve grown to hate life, you could even go golfing, but driving your car into a freeway abutment is quicker, cheaper, and less painful; neither is recommended.
+To avoid that “full nest syndrome,” I suggest you take up an activity that gets you out of the house for a couple of hours: Tennis, cycling, biting rocks in half, etc. If you’ve grown to hate life, you could even go golfing, but driving your car into a freeway abutment is quicker, cheaper, and less painful; neither is recommended.

 If you were to ask me for one piece of advice, I would say: “Never forget your first retirement.”
 Come to think of it, though, I wish you’d ask me for two pieces of advice, in which case my second tip would be: “Figure out what holster is going to be comfortable to wear all day long before you get your concealed-carry permit.”
 Knowing me as well as you do, you can tell these come from the heart.